-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions.

-When you need specialized treatment, your PCP will give you a referral to see a specialist in our network.
+- Oncologists care for patients with cancer. - Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - If you choose to select a PCP, your PCP will provide most of your care and will help arrange or coordinate the rest of the covered services you get as a plan member.
+Your PCP may refer you to a specialist, but you can go to any of our specialists in our plan's network without a referral.